VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <h2><a id='Phase2-NaelDeusDarnusAbilitiesBreakdown'>Abilities Breakdown</a></h2>

 + **<u>Heavensfall</u>:**
-A giant allagan monolith will fall down, performing a raidwide AoE dealing <span class='magic'>magical damage</span> scaling down the further you are from the centre and knock backing everyone.
+A giant allagan monolith will fall down, performing a raid-wide AoE dealing <span class='magic'>magical damage</span> scaling down the further you are from the centre and knock backing everyone.
 The centre of the arena is also becoming a death zone as long as the monolith is here.

 ___

 + **<u>Thermionic Bursts</u>:**
 Divides the arena into 16 pie slices.
-8 non adjacents slices will glow before exploding then after 4 seconds, the 8 others will also explode.
+8 non adjacent slices will glow before exploding then after 4 seconds, the 8 others will also explode.
 Deals high <span class='magic'>magical damage</span> and apply a <span class='speDebuff'>Paralysis</span> debuff.

    During *Bahamut Prime* phase, two opposites slices will explodes.
 Then the explosions will either rotate clockwise or counter-clockwise.